Delayed acceptance ABC-SMC: Abstract

 \section{Abstract}

 Approximate Bayesian computation (ABC) is now an established technique for statistical inference used in cases where the likelihood function is computationally expensive or not available.
-It relies on the use of a model that is specified in the form of a simulator, and approximates the likelihood at a parameter $\theta$ by simulating auxiliary data sets $x$ and evaluating the distance of $x$ from the true data $y$.
+It relies on the use of a~model that is specified in the form of a~simulator, and approximates the likelihood at a~parameter value $\theta$ by simulating auxiliary data sets $x$ and evaluating the distance of $x$ from the true data $y$.
 However, ABC is not computationally feasible in cases where using the simulator for each $\theta$ is very expensive.
-This paper investigates this situation in cases where a cheap, but approximate, simulator is available.
-The approach is to employ delayed acceptance Markov chain Monte Carlo (MCMC) within an ABC sequential Monte Carlo (SMC) sampler in order to, in a first stage of the kernel, use the cheap simulator to rule out parts of the parameter space that are not worth exploring, so that the ``true'' simulator is only run (in the second stage of the kernel) where there is a reasonable chance of accepting proposed values of $\theta$.
-We show that this approach can be used quite automatically, with the only tuning parameter choice additional to ABC-SMC being the number of particles we wish to carry through to the second stage of the kernel.
+This paper investigates this situation in cases where a~cheap, but approximate, simulator is available.
+The approach is to employ delayed acceptance Markov chain Monte Carlo (MCMC) within an ABC sequential Monte Carlo (SMC) sampler in order to, in a~first stage of the kernel, use the cheap simulator to rule out parts of the parameter space that are not worth exploring, so that the ``true'' simulator is only run (in the second stage of the kernel) where there is a~reasonable chance of accepting proposed values of $\theta$.
+We show that this approach can be used quite automatically, with few tuning parameters.
 Applications to stochastic differential equation models and latent doubly intractable distributions are presented.